arasyazgan/arasyazgan.github.io/_portfolio/portfolio-3.md

 ---
-title: "VR Space Flight Simulator"
+title: "VR Spaceship Dogfighting Simulator"
 excerpt: "This is spaceship and mecha VR game I developed in Unity.
 You can find the game in this link along with a demo: https://github.com/Sketching101/moon2/releases/tag/v1.1 <br/><img src='/images/SpaceFlightVRThumbnail.png' width='500' height='300'>"
 collection: portfolio
 ---